SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-upload-documents-sample-app-for-SharePoint.md

 ---
 title: Bulk upload documents sample SharePoint Add-in
-description:
-ms.date: 5/2/2018
+description: As part of your Enterprise Content Management (ECM) strategy, you can bulk upload documents to document libraries, including OneDrive for Business. ms.date: 5/2/2018
 ---

 # Bulk upload documents sample SharePoint Add-in

-As part of your Enterprise Content Management (ECM) strategy, you can bulk upload documents to document libraries, including OneDrive for Business.

-_**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

 > [!NOTE]
 > The sample uploads one file to a document library.
 To upload multiple files, you'll need to extend the sample.

-This add-in uses a console application to upload files by using REST API calls.
+The Core.BulkDocumentUploader sample add-in uses a console application to upload files by using REST API calls.
 Configuration settings are specified in an XML and a CSV file.

 Use this solution if you want to:

 - Upload files to SharePoint Online.
 - Migrate to Office 365 and use a custom migration tool to move your files.

 ## Before you begin
-<a name="sectionSection0"> </a>

 To get started, download the [Core.BulkDocumentUploader](https://github.com/SharePoint/PnP/tree/master/Samples/Core.BulkDocumentUploader) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.